Showing posts with label Astoria. Show all posts

 This little Kodak Retina is a jewel of 1950s Germany precision manufacturing and optical excellence.
 I certainly can't complain about the lens resolution or body rigidity.
 Imagine the skill of the technicians who assembled these cameras on workbenches.

 On mine, the rangefinder was cloudy and a bit out of alignment.
 I sent it to Paul Barden in Corvallis, Oregon, for a thorough cleaning and adjustment.
 After seven decades, I need a cleaning and adjustment, too!
-Mr. Barden said the camera was in good condition and minor fungus in the rear group cleaned off without etching the coating.
-The rangefinder is rather squinty and is not as brilliant and clear as one in a Leica M, but what do you expect?
+Mr. Barden said the camera was in good condition, and minor fungus in the rear group cleaned off without etching the coating.
+The rangefinder is rather squinty and is not as brilliant or defined as one in a Leica M, but what do you expect?

 The leather case was seriously stinky, but I washed it and re-glued the lining to the outer shell.
 It works well, although normally I am not a user of camera cases.
 I also fixed four "Zeiss bumps", bumps where rivets under the leather build up a blob of tarnish.